The Falkland Islands Government (FIG) is looking for new colleagues to join its existing team at the Royal Falkland Islands Police (RFIP).

 - Be able to work both on their own initiative and as a member of a disciplined team

-- Have strong leadership and communication skills, both written and verbal
+- Have strong communication skills, both written and verbal

 - Possess good interpersonal skills

 - Hold a grade C or above in GCSE English and Maths (or equivalent)

 - Have recent UK, Commonwealth, or Overseas Territories policing experience (military or civilian)

 - Fixed Term Contract, up to 4 years.

 Starting Salary £32,461 - £37,425 per annum (more may be available for an exceptional candidate).
 In addition, the post also attracts other payments, such as a shift allowance on call allowance and overtime (circa £3000), which are in addition to the salary.

 Eligibility for a 25% gratuity, paid upon successful completion of the contract